William Spencer (navigational instrument maker): Apprenticeship

 Spencer's contract of indenture, Richard Rust was referred to as a Grocer.
 This signified that he was a member of the Grocers' Company.
 Richard Rust died in around 1785; his will was proved in December 1785.

-Grocers' Company

-The term "grocer" originally had a meaning different from the current customary usage.
-It referred to a retailer who "traded in gross quantities" and, therefore, encompassed a wide variety of merchants.
-This included manufacturers and purveyors of mathematical instruments.
-The Worshipful Company of Grocers, more colloquially known as the Grocers' Company, is one of the Great Twelve Livery Companies of London.
-The company found its origins in the Ancient Guild of Pepperers and the first record of the guild dates back to 1100.
-In 1345, members of the Ancient Guild of Pepperers established a fraternity in the City of London.
-The first reference to the fraternity as the Company of Grossers was recorded in 1373.
-Three years later, in 1376, the name of the organization was changed to the Company of Grocers.
-Of the Great Twelve Livery Companies, the Worshipful Company of Grocers ranks second in order of precedence, behind the Worshipful Company of Mercers, as determined by the mayor and aldermen of London in 1515.

-The Ancient Guild of Pepperers chose a camel as its symbol.
-Black pepper is one of the world's most popular spices and has been for centuries.
-Peppercorns have at times been considered portable wealth.
-Pepper originally came over land, and this is the reason for the choice of the camel as a symbol.
-The camel is incorporated into the coat of arms of the Worshipful Company of Grocers, which also includes two griffins holding a shield (pictured).

 Spencer & Browning

 William Spencer and Samuel Browning first formed a partnership between 1778 and 1781.
 The resultant company of Spencer & Browning manufactured instruments for navigational use.
 The partners of the firm were also referred to as "optical and mathematical instrument" makers.
 Both of the partners, William Spencer and Samuel Browning, were members of the Worshipful Company of Grocers, and thus were referred to as Grocers, in addition to instrument makers.

 Samuel Browning was married to William Spencer's sister Catherine (17 May 1777).